raceychan/ididi/README.md

 ```

 ## Features

-- No / minial changes to your existing code
+- **Extremely performant**: on part with nodejs and go, one of the fastest dependency injection framework available.
-- Smart injection based on type hints with strong support to `typing` module.
+- **Easy to use**: No / minial changes to your existing code
-- Advanced scope support
+- **Smart**: inject dependency based on type hints, with strong support to `typing` module.
-- Formated and detail-rich error messages
+- **Powerful**: advanced scope support.
-- Highly performant, on part with nodejs and go
+- **Correct**, strictly typed, well-organized exceptions, well-formatted and detail-rich error messages

 ## Usage